oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 ```
 You need to include `fmc-adc-100m14b4cha.h` to use this constant, which also requires giving the option `-I$BUILD_DIR/fmc-adc-100m14b4cha-sw/kernel` to gcc when compiling (again already provided if you use the Makefile).

+### Intel IOMMU issue

+If the data you get is all zeros, you will need to disable a Linux boot parameter by adding `intel_iommu=off` in your `grub.cfg` file, or to whatever is used to boot your Linux distribution.

 ## 2. How to use WRTD

 We will be using the C library provided by WRTD to interact with the SPEC board.